mparno/fenics-web/source/support/index.rst

 We want to help you; by making sure that you provide us with enough information, you are more likely to get the answer you are looking for.
-So, please make sure that
+So, first

+    please check whether someone has asked the same question before by searching the questions/answers.

+If you have encountered an error or a problem that you can't figure out, please make sure to include the following in your description of the problem:

 #.
-Check whether someone has asked the same question before by
-   searching the questions/answers.
+A *minimal, running code example* that reproduces the error.

 #.
-If you encounter problems when running a program, always include a
-   *minimal* running code example that demonstrates the problem (so that we can reproduce it).

-   (With *minimal*, we mean *minimal*.
-This typically means that you have to simplify your program by stripping away specific parameters and/or simplifying the equations.)
+The error message.

 #.
-If you encounter an error, always include the error message.

-#.
-Always provide information about which *version* of a certain
-   component you are using.
+The *version* of the FEniCS component you are using.

+By a minimal, running code example, we really mean **minimal** and we really mean **running**.
+Try to simplify your program as much as you can.
+(Surprisingly often, 10-20 lines of code will suffice.)
+The simpler the example, the more likely someone will have the time to identify and/or help fix the problem.

 .. _help_bugs: